jrfinkbeiner/graphcore_snn/initial_feature_request/README.md

 1. In `./dense_snns/` you can find the base implementation, as it implements the SNN in the standard multi-layer RNN framework, where multiple SNN layers are stacked in a sequential manner.
 This is possible either via stacking multiple `tensorflow.keras.layers.RNN`s with `return_sequences` set to `True`, or via multiple cells wrapped by a single `tensorflow.keras.layers.RNN`.
 2. `./sparse_snns/` builds on top of `dense_snns`, where now the `LIFNeuron`'s outputs are replaced with sparse instead of dense tensors.
 (Here, some workarounds are necessary as not the full functionality is supported in tensorflow, making the SNN implementation less efficient.)
 3. Lastly, in `./snns_as_gnn/` we want to highlight the similarity between SNNs and graph neural networks (GNNs).
-Eventually, `SNNBlock`s are not supposed to be stacked in a sequential manner, but to be connected in an arbitrary graph like structure.
+Eventually, `SNNBlock`s are not supposed to be stacked in a sequential manner, but to be connected in an arbitrary graph&reservoir like structure.
 At the moment, the easiest way to implement this, seems to be an approach based on the `tensorflow.keras.layers.RNN` with a single cell.
 This, however, as far as we understood, prevents parallization onto multiple IPUs.

 ## Relevant Papers